10 Top-Rated Tourist Attractions in Bristol

 Where to Stay in Bristol for Sightseeing

-- Bristol Harbour Hotel & Spa: luxury boutique hotel, Venetian-style buildings, illuminated indoor pool, upscale spa, afternoon tea.
+- Bristol Harbour Hotel & Spa: This fine luxury boutique hotel is set in a Venetian-style building with an illuminated indoor pool and upscale spa; it's popular for its afternoon tea.

-- The Bristol: affordable rates, harbor views, stylish decor, comfortable beds, Nespresso machines.
+- The Bristol: Featuring affordable rates and great harbor views, this stylish hotel boasts comfortable beds and Nespresso machines.

-- Premier Inn Bristol City Centre: budget hotel, convenient location, modern room decor, multilingual staff.
+- Premier Inn Bristol City Centre: This budget hotel is set in a convenient location and features modern room decor and multilingual staff.